jrandj/aws-security-specialty/README.md

 1. Determine the use case for enabling VPC Flow Logs.

     * VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
 Flow log data is stored using Amazon CloudWatch Logs.
-After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.
+After you have created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.

     * You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.
 You cannot tag a flow log.
-Once you've created a flow log, you cannot change its configuration.
+Once you have created a flow log, you cannot change its configuration.

     * Not all IP traffic is monitored.
 For example, instances contacting the Amazon DNS server (if you used your own DNS server that would be logged), DHCP traffic etc.